 Talent adding solutions to vial

-Talent placing vial into fume hood
+Talent placing vial into fume hood Talent turns off the light in the fume hood and closes the sash.

 The next morning, place the vial at 100 degrees Celsius for 24 hours to dry out the nanoparticles [1] before using a spatula to break up the powder [2-TXT].